 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Eqonex Limited f/k/a Diginex Limited (EQOSQ) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Eqonex Limited f/k/a Diginex Limited (“Eqonex” or the “Company”) (OTC: EQOSQ) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Eqonex securities between March 7, 2022 and November 29, 2022, both dates inclusive (the "Class Period") and/or unregistered EQO securities between April 8, 2021 and April 20, 2023 (the "Unregistered Securities Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/eqosq.
+NEW YORK, April 28, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Eqonex Limited f/k/a Diginex Limited ("Eqonex" or the "Company") EQOSQ and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Eqonex securities between March 7, 2022 and November 29, 2022, both dates inclusive (the "Class Period") and/or unregistered EQO securities between April 8, 2021 and April 20, 2023 (the "Unregistered Securities Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/eqosq.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.